tjcsl/ion/intranet/apps/eighth/Hybrid-README.rst

 2) Keep these changes as seperate as possible so that they can be reverted
 3) Not break ``eighth``

-First, this document assumes that all students have been sorted into three groups named ``virtual``, ``in-person (a-k)`` and ``in-person (l-z)``, that these groups are always correct and that each student is in only one group.
+First, this document assumes that all students have been sorted into four groups named ``virtual``, ``in-person (a-k)``, ``in-person (l-z)`` and ``in-person``, that these groups are always correct and that each student is in only one group.
 It is on 8PO and/or the main office to ensure that these groups are accurate, not us.
 These groups NEED to be created for the code to work with ENABLE_HYBRID_EIGHTH set to True.

 ###########
 Conventions